 1 Harwood Terrace, Fulham, London SW6 2AF

 This local gastropub in Chelsea is a go-to hangout for residents around Fulham and Chelsea.
-The Rose is a bright and airy pub with a superb outside seating area for the summer days.
+The Rose is a bright and airy pub with a bright and airy outside seating area for the summer days.
 The Sunday Roast menu here is top-notch and affordable which explains why it's always busy and filled with atmosphere.

-We recommend the succulent pork belly and apple sauce for £14.50, or the tender beef for £16.50.
+We recommend the succulent pork belly and apple sauce for £16 or the tender beef for £18.
+Or you can opt for the two-course deal for just £20.
 All of the roasts are served with roast potatoes, Yorkshire pudding, seasons vegetables, cauliflower cheese and gravy.
 So yeah, it's a huge portion.
 Just adjacent to the King's Road, The Rose Pub is easy to find and within walking distance to the River Thames, the perfect place for a late afternoon stroll to burn off that roast.

 76-78 Paul St, London EC2A 4NE